zrotof/papa-kombang/README.md

 # AngularStarterModuleArchitectureV15

-The aim of this project is to provide a set of tools and configurations to facilitate the initialization of an Angular project with a module architecture
+The aim of this project is to provide a set of tools and configurations to facilitate the initialization of an Angular standalone base project

-It use 15.2.9 version
+It use 16.2.12 version

 # What is included